x

 Lawson-Remer put out a call on Monday for San Diego County residents impacted by the Tijuana River sewage crisis to sign her petition to the EPA.

-Lawson-Remer put out a call on Monday for San Diego County residents impacted by the Tijuana River sewage crisis to sign her petition to the Environmental Protection Agency.
+Lawson-Remer put out a call on Monday for San Diego County residents impacted by the Tijuana River sewage crisis to sign the petition to demand help from the Environmental Protection Agency.
+The goal of the petition is to push for immediate action from the EPA to designate the Tijuana River Valley a Superfund Site and unlock federal resources.

 "The Tijuana River sewage crisis affects all of our coastal neighborhoods," she said.
 "We need to get to the bottom of what's causing the stinky air and sickness among some residents; and seeking a Superfund designation would give us answers not currently available to us.